How To Make Vegetable Broth with Scraps

 I hate food waste.
 I try very hard to plan meals around what needs to be used up first, freezing anything that can be frozen if needed, and finding new purposes for leftovers.
 But even when I am the most diligent there are still bits of waste that could be of use still.

 I’m talking about all the scraps that arise from peeling and chopping vegetables for various recipes or general eating.
-Sure it may not seem like much, but we have not purchased our own vegetable broth (or poultry stock) because we make our own out of the scraps!
+Sure it may not seem like much, but we have not purchased our own vegetable broth (or poultry stock) in years because we make our own out of the scraps!

 We do have a composter but not all food scraps should be pigeon-holed into one role, at least not at first.
 Instead, start a new habit to celebrate #NationalStopFoodWasteDay and save those vegetable scraps in a gallon sized zip-top freezer bag until it is stuffed full.